DAM Champ: Lexy Spry

 To continue with the book metaphor, imagine if you had to email the book’s author if you wanted to know when the book was written, and who published it, and who illustrated it!
 Luckily libraries have harnessed metadata and stored that information in a central location.
 It’s the same with DAM: people who need to know more information about a file don’t have to dig around looking for it.

 How do you like being part of a DAM admin team?

 We are doing a DAM cleanup right now and I appreciate that my fellow admin can help with the mundane tasks like batch editing.
 It’s challenging sometimes, though!
-Each of us bring different experiences to the table, and we all have slightly divergent ideas about how to re-build the foundation of our site — and there are no right answers.
+Each of us brings different experiences to the table, and we all have slightly divergent ideas about how to rebuild the foundation of our site — and there are no right answers.

 What is your biggest challenge as a DAM champ?

 Convincing people to take always the extra step and share files via the DAM, instead of taking a shortcut and using Google Drive or — horrors! — attaching assets to an email.